 Unfortunately, 2020 had other plans.
-The coronavirus pandemic has placed a global halt on live esport events around the world, with the Pokémon World Championships in London now pushed back till 2021; postponing the entire 2020 circuit until next year.
+The coronavirus pandemic placed a global halt on live esport events around the world, including the Pokémon World Championships in London till 2021.

 While official circuits in esports like League of Legends and Call of Duty have endured in online formats, it’s fallen to the Pokémon community to fill the void themselves - with pro players Dan “aDrive” Clap and Wolfe “Wolfey” Glick joining forces to create The Champions Cup.

-Community-led online tournaments have become a crutch for the underfunded fighting game scene too, but The Champions Cup has ambitions to go above and beyond the official circuit, albeit accidentally.
-After initially setting a 350 player cap for the tournament, the demand to sign-up broke the registration website - leading to the cap being exceeded and over 650 players registering for the event within 30 minutes.
+Community-led online tournaments have become a crutch for the underfunded fighting game scene too, but The Champions Cup has ambitions to go above and beyond the official circuit - albeit, accidentally.
+After initially setting a 350-player cap for the tournament, the demand to sign-up broke the registration website, leading to over 650 players registering for the event within 30 minutes.

 Wolfe has been a professional Pokémon player since 2011 (Picture: Wolfey)

-“Sword and Shield have been huge for Pokémon but there’s a big opportunity there which frankly hasn’t been met in terms of showcasing competitive play,” Wolfey told GINX TV.
+“Sword and Shield have been huge for Pokémon but there’s a big opportunity there which frankly hasn’t been met in terms of showcasing competitive play,” Wolfey tells GINX TV.